mrmillross/pokemon-shakespeare/README.md

 It will also cache the 429 (too many requests) response from the pokemon api, as it is quite restrictive - this is another thing that I would change if I had more time.

+Unfortunately I ran out of time for adding a usable dockerfile, but my git commit history should be visible on github as the repository is (I hope) public.

 Thanks you for reading.
 Matt